voormedia/docker-base-images/README.md

 ## Building a new image

-Create a Dockerfile in a new directory, say 'node/Dockerfile'.
+Create a Dockerfile in a new directory, say 'base/Dockerfile'.

 Then do something like this:

-    ./build-container node
+    ./create base

 ## Use the image in a project

 In your project, use it as follows:

-    FROM voormedia/node
+    FROM voormedia/base

 ## Hooray!
 Have fun!